maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/servers.rst

 Can be attached or built-in:

- - **Attached** are network storage or distributed storage service (ex: NFS)
+ - **Attached** is a network storage or distributed storage service (ex: NFS)

- - **built-in** is a hard drive setted, very common on bare metal.
+ - **built-in** is a hard drive setted in that server, very common on bare metal.

-After created the volume you will be able to describe awhere the mount path are, which file type, and a virtual volume configuration (LVM).
+You will be able to describe where the mount path are, which file type, and a virtual volume configuration (LVM).

 .. image:: ../../../_static/screen/vol_2.png
    :alt: Maestro Server - LVMs